chrisvrose/jack/README.md

 ### Who do I talk to? ###

-If you happen to find a bug (highly likely with these noob grade scripts), create an issue [here](https://bitbucket.org/tose-project/tose-app/issues).

-If you have a question, do the same thing as above.

 * Repo owner, any admin or developer.
 * ~~Other community or team contact~~